seanwestfall/javascript/README.md

 ````

 ### Variables
+* Use NAMES_LIKE_THIS for constant values.
+* Use @const to indicate a constant (non-overwritable) pointer (a variable or property).
+* Never use the const keyword as it's not supported in Internet Explorer.

+*If a value is intended to be constant and immutable, it should be given a name in CONSTANT_VALUE_CASE.
+ALL_CAPS additionally implies @const (that the value is not overwritable).
+Primitive types (number, string, boolean) are constant values.
+Objects' immutability is more subjective — objects should be considered immutable only if they do not demonstrate observable state change.
+This is not enforced by the compiler.

 * Always use var to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 ````
 // bad